 EzyBalance Calibration Card

 Monitor calibration device (for color management)

-15" Macbook Pro with Retina Display (main photo processing computer)
+15" Macbook Pro with touch bar 2019 (main photo and video processing computer)

 Memory Card Reader